Alessioventuri/NearBy/README.md

 ### Pre-requisited

 In `src/environment` folder, you can put your Firebase credentials in both files.
 Also in `src/app/map/map.page.ts` file, in the function `showMap()` you have to put your mapId.
+Also in `src/index.html`, in Google Map Script, you have to replace the key and the mapId your your credentials.
 To use my database, contact me.
 I will give you the credentials to use Google Firebase and Google Cloud Platform ( my mapId ).

 ### Usage